-The Alternative Sports and Arts Program (A.S.A.P.) has partnered with CPR Courses International L.L.C. to help launch The Avengers Program (CPR Squad), which empowers high school students from low-income neighborhoods throughout New York City, the eastern region of the United States and Puerto Rico, to obtain a CPR/AED and First Aid certification while learning what to do in case of an emergency.
+The Center for Educational Innovation has partnered with CPR Courses International L.L.C. to help launch The Avengers Program (CPR Squad), which connects students grades 4th through 12th from low-income neighborhoods throughout New York City, the eastern region of the United States and Puerto Rico, to obtain a CPR/AED and First Aid certification while learning what to do in case of an emergency.
+An anti-bullying campaing is also initiated in each school registered under this pogram.
 Courses are available in Spanish and English.

-Trainers: Trainers would consist of high school alumni from the Bronx, who would in-turn train and educated the underclassmen who are still in high school.
+Trainers: Trainers would consist of high school alumni, who would in-turn train and educated the underclassmen who are still in high school.
 Requirements for trainers are as follows:

-Capacity-building instructional Cardio Pulmonary Resuscitation (CPR), Automatic External Defibrillator, and First Aid certification courses are for grades 9th-12th grade and college students in low-income communities.
+Capacity-building instructional Cardio Pulmonary Resuscitation (CPR), Automatic External Defibrillator, and First Aid certification courses are for grades 4th-12th grade and college students in low-income communities.
 A piloted initiative for high schools on the Walton Campus, Clinton Campus, Jane Adams Campus and Evander Childs Campus, where both classes of juniors and seniors (total certifications for 3000 students, Fridays, 4-8 p.m. and Saturdays, 9 a.m.-1:45 p.m., will be initiated for a total duration of 25 weeks to enhance youth attendance, emergency skill level readiness, team building, building healthy communities, and instructional retention rate.
-This program can also be tied into career enhancing options including Home Health Aid Certification, Certified Nursing Assistant, Life Guard Certification, and Paramedic/EMT Certification.
+This program can also be tied into career enhancing options including Home Health Aid Certification, Certified Nursing Assistant, Life Guard Certification, and Paramedic/EMT Certification along with an anti-bullying campaign.
 A grant would cover promotional t-shirts, gloves, certificates, wallet cards, masks, and courses for each student.

 No update found.